 - 2 cups packed brown sugar

-- In a Dutch oven, combine the apples, water and butter.
+- In a Dutch oven, combine the apples, water, butter, cinnamon and nutmeg.
 Cook and stir over low heat until apples are tender.
 Stir in pectin.
 Bring to a full rolling boil over high heat, stirring constantly.
 Stir in sugar; return to a full rolling boil.
 Boil and stir 1 minute.

 - Remove from heat; skim off foam.
 Ladle hot mixture into seven hot half-pint jars, leaving 1/4-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.